department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v2/description.md

 Allows a client to upload a multi-part document package (form + attachments + metadata).

 1. Client Request: POST https://dev-api.va.gov/services/vba_documents/v1/
+    * Webhooks: pass the `observers` object to subscribe URL(s) that will receive status changes.
+This can be sent as a JSON file or as JSON text data.
-    * No request body or parameters required.
-An observers object is optional.
+    * Polling: no request body or parameters required.

 2. Service Response: A JSON API object with the following attributes:
     * `guid`: An identifier used for subsequent status requests